harishMadhavan1010/sky130-rtldesign/README.md

   IMG Capture60

   > It's worth noting how output transitions to zero right when asyncres signal is high regardless of the clock edge.
 Similar is the case with asyncset signals.
 This is not the case with synchronous set/reset signals however.
 We'll take a look at them eventually.

+  The following are the waveforms for a few other design files:

+  IMG Capture61

+  IMG Capture62

+  > In the above image, at the time the marker is pointing, it is clear that even though syncres signal goes LOW and D is HIGH, Q is HIGH only after the next positive edge of the clock.
+Also, note how the waveform for Q is red initially.
+It's because synchronous reset/set don't reset or set the output of Flip Flop to 0/1.
+This makes Q crowbarred for sometime.

+  Now, these three design files are synthesized using Yosys, resulting in the following:
+  IMG Capture63

+  IMG Capture64

+  IMG Capture65

+  > Note that after using `synth`, `dfflibmap -liberty <lib_file>` is also used to synthesize D flip flops wherever required.

 ## Day 3

 ## Day 4